quantumlib/Stim/doc/python_api_reference_vDev.md

 # (in class stim.TableauSimulator)
 def copy(
     self,
+    *,
+    copy_rng: bool = False,
 ) -> stim.TableauSimulator:
     """Returns a copy of the simulator.
 A simulator with the same internal state.

+    Args:
+        copy_rng: If False, old and new simulators share the random number generator.
+If True, a new random number generator is created and initialized to the same internal state as the old.
+In the latter case, measurement outcomes produced by the two simulators will agree.
+Defaults to False.

     Examples:
         >>> import stim